Dkranc/easybiz/content/pages/index.md

     items:
       - title: Centralize your data
         tagline: Integrations
-        subtitle: This is the item subtitle
+        subtitle: We can reach anywhere
         text: |
           Follow the tutorial to build your first Netlify Create site.
         image: